materialsintelligence/propnet/README.md

 ![Simple property](docs/images/readme_property_simple.png)

 Once a material has been specified, we can define a property of that material, such as its lattice parameter.
-Above, the `PropertyInstance` node contains the value of that property, and it points to the graph's canonical `PropertyType` node that the value describes.
+Above, the `PropertyQuantity` node contains the value of that property, and it points to the graph's canonical `PropertyType` node that the value describes.

 ![Dependent property](docs/images/readme_property_dependent.png)

-A `PropertyInstance` with an edge to another `PropertyInstance` describes a dependent property: in this case, it could be the temperature at which that measurement was taken.
+A `PropertyQuantity` with an edge to another `PropertyQuantity` describes a dependent property: in this case, it could be the temperature at which that measurement was taken.
 For the first version of Propnet, all measurements are derived from 0 K DFT simulations.

 ![Multiple properties](docs/images/readme_property_multiple.png)

-It is also possible to define multiple `PropertyInstances` for the same material, for example an experimental and DFT value.
-When evaluating the graph, the user can choose a strategy which will select the most appropriate `PropertyInstance`: for example, the user might select to always prefer DFT data, or to always prefer the `PropertyInstance` with the smallest uncertainty.
+It is also possible to define multiple `PropertyQuantitys` for the same material, for example an experimental and DFT value.
+When evaluating the graph, the user can choose a strategy which will select the most appropriate `PropertyQuantity`: for example, the user might select to always prefer DFT data, or to always prefer the `PropertyQuantity` with the smallest uncertainty.

 ![Model node](docs/images/readme_model_simple.png)